 A true elopement pares things down to the essence of your love and commitment to each other.
 It’s just you, your partner and an officiant.

-As an added bonus you’ll avoid the expenses of a traditional wedding, which in 2021 averaged $22,500.
-(Keep in mind that $22,500 is the average.
-Many weddings fall into a much higher price range.)
+Keep in mind that $22,500 is the average.
+Many weddings fall into a much higher price range.

-While we can’t give you a single price tag for what your elopement will cost — every elopement is unique, after all — we can help you identify some elopement expenses you’ll likely have.
+While each elopement varies, we can help you identify some elopement expenses you’ll likely have.
 Let’s break it down.

 The cost of a marriage license will vary depending upon where you plan to elope.

-If you plan to elope and get a marriage license in another country outside the U.S., you’ll need to do some research on costs and processes.
+If you plan to elope and get a marriage license in another country outside the U.S., you’ll need to do some research on costs and process.

 In some cases, it might be easier to get the legal marriage license in your place of origin, have a civil marriage performed and then elope to your overseas destination for the heartfelt ceremony and celebration.